 In the following, we demonstrate that local memory of initial conditions, slow spreading of correlations and equilibration of local densities provide clear measures to distinguish MBL systems from both the non-interacting Anderson insulators and also from ergodic systems, i.e., those where local measurements, after a short relaxation time, can be captured by thermal ensembles.
 In order to carry out our analysis, we will complement the intuitive guideline provided by the phenomenological $l$-bit model by a numerical tensor network TEBD simulation \cite{Daley2004} (for details see Appendix \ref{app:numerics}).
 The chosen parameters for the simulation are a disorder strength of $I=8$ and interaction strengths of $U=2$ or $U=0$ for the MBL and Anderson case, respectively.
 We begin by considering the influence of the suppression of particle propagation.

-\subsubsection{Absence of particle transport}
+\subsection{Absence of particle transport}

-A defining feature of localised systems is that independent of the interaction strength, particles and energies do not spread over the entire system, but remain confined to local regions.
-They merely redistribute inside the localisation length, which can be extracted from the constants of motion.
+A defining feature of localized systems is that independent of the interaction strength, particles and energies do not spread over the entire system, but remain confined to local regions.
+They merely redistribute inside the localization length, which can be extracted from the constants of motion.
 Therefore, even for long times, the particle density profile of an MBL system will not move to its thermal form, but rather retain some memory of its initial configuration.
-This gives rise to the following particle localisation measure. \begin{measure}[Particle propagation and phase correlations] We define the following measure $y_{\mathrm{Phase}}(t)$, which probes particle propagation for a system of length $L$
+This gives rise to the following particle localization measure. \begin{measure}[Particle propagation and phase correlations] We define the following measure